-When creating or editing a template, you can find the Reminder and Expiration settings by clicking on the Edit link next to Advanced Options (at the bottom of the Recipients page)
+When creating or editing a template, you can find the Reminder and Expiration settings in the Advanced Options, located at the top-right corner of the "Prepare Envelope" page.

 If the options are grayed out, this means the account has been configured to prevent senders from changing these settings.

-Before these settings can be edited in a template, you will first need to enable “Allow users to override these settings” in Admin > Reminders and Expirations.
+Before these settings can be edited in a template, an Administrator will first need to enable “Allow users to override these settings” in Settings > Reminders and Expiration.

 Once this has been enabled, you can return to your template, and the settings should now be editable.
-Once you have finished updating your templates, you can go back to Reminders and Expirations, and disable “Allow users to override these settings” again if you wish.
+Once you have finished updating your templates, you can go back to Reminders and Expiration, and disable “Allow users to override these settings” again if you wish.